 The following easy steps show how to add Read More to blog posts.

-Place the cursor wherever you’d like to create the break in your content.
+Now go down to your content and place the cursor wherever you’d like to end your excerpt.
 Then click the Read More tag.

 The sentences above the break in the content will serve as the tease seen in the blogroll.
 All the content below the break will be hidden until your reader clicks on the “Read More” tag to dive into the full article.

-I’ll use a sample post here to show what it looks like as we create a “Read More” tag.
-From the visual editor, once you’ve decided where you’re going to create the break in your content and you’ve clicked on the “Read More” icon, you’ll see a hyphenated “MORE” appear in your text.
+Let’s me show what the process looks like as we create a “Read More” tag.
+From the WordPress Classic visual editor, once you’ve decided where you’re going to create the break in your content and you’ve clicked on the “Read More” icon, you’ll see a hyphenated “MORE” appear in your text.
 In the text editor the Read More HTML code appears slightly different.
 Please see the images below.

 How the Read More tag appears in the visual editor: